 Both the cultural center and the original Facebook poster were unresponsive to the paper’s request for comment.

-“In the middle of all that stuff I can think of millions of awful things happening in the world,” Davidson submits.
+Life Goes On “In the middle of all that stuff I can think of millions of awful things happening in the world,” Davidson submits.

 As the controversy raged on, discussion over local homelessness had reached a crisis, as civilians grappled with the fact that there won’t be a men’s nor family emergency winter shelter this year.
 Downtown chalk wars raged on, messages of hate spreading through streets, countered with messages of love.
 Meanwhile, President Trump ordered the discharge of transgender armed forces via Twitter.
 The list goes on and on.